James-Guo-03/James-Guo-03.github.io/files/Java.md

 Program code known to the testers.

-Throw targeted input at the code to throughly test all the excution branch that has been written in the program (i.e., all decisions, repetition between starting and ending values).
+Throw targeted input at the code to thoroughly test all the execution branch that has been written in the program (i.e., all decisions, repetition between starting and ending values).

 Test the correctness of the code that has been written thus far.

 ## File I/O

-InputStream and OutputStream are necessary for information to flow in JAVA.
+`InputStream` and `OutputStream` are necessary for information to flow in JAVA.

-### FileInputStream Class
+### `FileInputStream` Class

 `FileInputStream` opens a file.
 The class can be imported by `import java.io.FileInputStream`.

-`FileInputStream` could throw IOExceptions.
+`FileInputStream` could throw `IOExceptions`.
 The class can be imported by `import java.io.IOException`.

 When methods includes `FileInputStream`, the method `throws IOException`.